1.0 W&M Payment Card Policy

 - Departments accepting payment cards will sign the W&M Payment Card Security & Confidentiality Agreement with Financial Operations that details their responsibilities and policies that must be followed.
 This agreement must be renewed annually as it may be updated from time to time as requirements change.
 Failure to follow the requirements of the agreement may result in the revocation of your ability to accept card payments.

 - All departments and individuals involved must annually complete the required training; PCI DSS-W&M Payment Card training and W&M Security Education and Awareness training.
-Departments must track each individual’s completion of training using the PCI DSS Security Awareness Program Roster.
+Departments must track each individual’s completion of training, access and termination using the PCI DSS Security Awareness Program Roster.

 - Departments must accept only payment cards authorized by Financial Operations and agree to operate in accordance with the contract(s) William & Mary holds with its service provider(s) and the card brands.
 This ensures all transactions are in compliance with the PCI DSS, federal regulations, National Automated Clearing House Association (NACHA) rules, service provider contracts, and William & Mary policies regarding security and privacy that pertain to electronic transactions.